Isfahan: Shopping

 The city is served by Refah Chain Stores Co., Iran Hyper Star, Isfahan City Center, Shahrvand Chain Stores Inc., and Kowsar Market.

 Cinemas

 There are nine cinemas.
-Historically, cinemas in old Isfahan were entertainment for the worker class.
+Historically, cinemas old Isfahan were entertainment for the working class.

-Religious people considered cinema to be mostly an impure place and going to the cinema to be haram under Islam.
+Religious people considered the cinema to be a mostly impure place and going to the cinema to was haram under Islam.
 During the 1979 revolution, many cinemas in Isfahan were burned down.
 Cinema Iran, now a ruin, was one of the oldest cinemas in the city.
-Great foreign filmmakers such as Agnès Varda and Pier Paolo Pasolini shot scenes from their films in Isfahan.
+Great foreign filmmakers such as Agnès Varda and Pier Paolo Pasolini shot scenes in Isfahan.